Huhi

-Choi Jae-hyun (최재현), better known as huhi, is a South Korean professional League of Legends player for Golden Guardians of the LCS.
+Choi Jae-hyun (최재현), better known as huhi, is a Korean-American professional League of Legends player for NRG of the LCS.

 Career

 Huhi joined his first major team in North America when he became a member of Counter Logic Gaming in 2015.
 As CLG's mid laner, Huhi and his teammates won the 2016 NA LCS Spring Split Finals against Team SoloMid.
 He went on to place second at the 2016 Mid-Season Invitational.
 In November 2018, Huhi left CLG to play for 100 Thieves in the 2019 LCS Spring Split, but was released following the end of the regular season.
 Huhi played as a support for the Golden Guardians' academy team, which he joined before the start of the 2019 Summer Split.
 On July 5, 2019, he was promoted to the Golden Guardians' main roster, along with his AD carry, Victor "FBI" Huang.

 100 Thieves announced on November 19, 2020, that it had acquired Huhi and Damonte from the Golden Guardians.